MatteoPiras-Unil/Matteo_Piras_Project/Proposal.md

    - Different time approach (3 months, 6 months,...).

 ## Data Source
-MSCI World Index's datas are retrieved from **Reuters DataStream** and, which is a subscription website and therefore no link is avaiable but the dataset will be uploaded on GitHub.
-It consists of the stocks present in this index with their market capitalization, end of the month stock price from 2018 to september 2025 and other informations about the stock.
+The MSCI World Index data were retrieved from Refinitiv Datastream, a subscription-based financial database; therefore, a public access link is not available.
+However, the extracted dataset will be uploaded to the project’s GitHub repository.
+The dataset includes all constituent stocks of the MSCI World Index, along with their market capitalizations, end-of-month prices from 2018 to September 2025, and additional stock-level information.

 ## Bibliography
 [1]: Jegadeesh, Narasimhan, and Sheridan Titman.
 “Returns to Buying Winners and Selling Losers: Implications for Stock Market Efficiency.”
 The Journal of Finance, vol. 48, no. 1, 1993, pp. 65–91.
 JSTOR, https://doi.org/10.2307/2328882.
 Accessed 15 Oct.
 2025.